 Die Forschungsgruppe «Functional Morphology and Biomechanics» des Zoologischen Instituts der Universität Kiel unterstützt INSECT RESPECT® mit Feedback zu wissenschaftlichen Publikationen.

 INSECT RESPECT® has been presented several times as an outstanding project since its foundation.

-INSECT RESPECT® is nominated for the 13th German Sustainability Award in the category „Transformation for Biodiversity“.
+INSECT RESPECT® is a finalist for the 13th German Sustainability Award in the category „Transformation for Biodiversity“.
 The award is Europe’s largest award for sustainable engagement and awards to projects that drive social and environmental transformation.

-On September 18, 2020, INSECT RESPECT® was awarded as a project of the UN Decade for Biological Diversity 2020 at the Federal Ministry for the Environment in Bonn.
-Josef Tumbrinck (Head of Nature Conservation at the BMU) handed over the certificate and the prize – a tree made of wood – to Dr. Hans-Dietrich Reckhaus (Initiator INSECT RESPECT®).
+On September 18, 2020, INSECT RESPECT® was awarded the project of the UN Decade for Biological Diversity 2020 at the Federal Ministry for the Environment in Bonn.
+Josef Tumbrinck (Head of the Nature Conservation Department at the BMU) handed over the certificate and the prize – a tree made of wood – to Dr. Hans-Dietrich Reckhaus (initiator INSECT RESPECT®).

 The theme of the UN Decade of Biological Diversity will be „Protecting insects – together for the diversity of nature“ in 2019 and 2020.
 The award will be given to projects that contribute to the protection of insects, improve their living conditions and provide knowledge about species and their importance for biodiversity and ecosystems.

 INSECT RESPECT® is nominated for the Marketing for Future Award 2020.
 The award ceremony took place online on June 17 at 20:00.
 The award recognizes creative marketing measures in five categories that represent the acceleration of positive change.